KO-D 6-Man Tag Team Championship

 The KO-D (King of DDT) 6-Man Tag Team Championship (KO-D6人タッグ王座, KO-D Roku-nin Taggu Ōza) is a professional wrestling championship owned by the DDT Pro-Wrestling (DDT) promotion.
+The title is currently vacant.

 The title was first announced during DDT's year-end event on December 23, 2012, becoming the promotion's fifth active title.
 The first champions were crowned on January 12, 2013.
 The title has also been defended in All Japan Pro Wrestling (AJPW) as part of a relationship between DDT and AJPW.
 The championship is contested for by teams of three wrestlers.
+Like most professional wrestling championships, the title is won as a result of a scripted match.